 - Young mothers or grandmothers who repeatedly squat to pick up little children

-Younger patients need to be analyzed for inflexibility acquired from rapid teenage growth or poor conditioning.
+Younger patients should be analyzed for inflexibility acquired from rapid teenage growth or poor conditioning.
 Inactivity can be just as bad as too much activity.
-Just sitting with your knee bent can be painful when you get up.
+Just sitting with your knee bent can cause pain when you get up.

-Accumulative overuse (improper fitness or athletic training) combined with aging can lead to advanced arthritis (wear-out of the joint surface) at a young age (less than 40 years).
+Excess weight can often set off these symptoms, which is why women often experience knee pain following pregnancy or menopause.
+Accumulative overuse (improper fitness or athletic training) combined with aging can also lead to advanced arthritis (wear-out of the joint surface) at a young age (less than 40 years).

-Treatment: When caught early, anti-arthritis measures such as weight loss, quad exercises, and learning smarter activity habits (like avoiding knee bends, switching to safer exercise), combined with cautious use of medication or injection, can help.
+Treatment: When caught early, anti-arthritis measures such as weight loss, quad exercises and learning smarter activity habits (like avoiding knee bends, switching to safer exercises), combined with cautious use of medication or injection, can help tremendously.
+If swelling and limping are severe despite these measures, arthroscopic surgery may help.
+Arthroscopy:

 - Provides a more accurate diagnosis